godotengine/godot-showreel-voting/README.md

 For this project I'm trying [uv](https://docs.astral.sh/uv/),a python project manager.
 The idea is that this tool should replace the need for virtualenvironments and package managers with a a single one.

+Configuration is fetched from a config file located in `./instance/config.py`.
+[An example configuration](instance/example-config.py) is provided with everything setup for local development

 ### Quickstart

 Install `uv`: https://docs.astral.sh/uv/#installation